-Blocks: (on rug) includes various types of blocks, vehicles, toy animals, ect …
+Blocks: includes various types of blocks, vehicles, toy animals, etc …

-Dramatic Play: includes a table, kitchen (other home and store items such as a shopping basket and cash register), play food (including real items such as empty cereal boxes and cans), community helper and dress up clothes, baby dolls and baby items.
+Dramatic Play: includes a table, kitchen (other home and store items such as a shopping basket and cash register), play food (including real items such as empty cereal boxes and cans), baby dolls and baby items.

-Science: includes magnifying glasses for rocks, shells, leaves, magnets, flashlights, prisms, discovery bottles, science books and a live plant.
-All materials in this center are rotated out monthly.
+Science: includes magnifying glasses for rocks, shells, leaves, magnets, flashlights, prisms, discovery bottles, science books.

-Art: includes an easel with paper, paint and large brushes, a table for creating, variety of materials for gluing, painting and creating, paper towel rolls, pipe cleaners, beads and playdough.
+Art: includes an easel with paper, paint and large brushes, a table for creating, variety of materials for gluing, painting and creating, paper towel rolls, pipe cleaners and playdough.